 Interest is recognized on a time-proportionate basis using the effective interest rate method.
-Interest income on financial assets measured at amortized cost includes interest from deposits in banks and other investments.
+Interest income on financial assets measured at amortized cost includes interest from deposits in banks.

 Trust fees and other expenses

 Expenses are recognized in the period in which they are incurred.